Pacheco Pass Tunnels: History

 In 2004, two options were in consideration for the Diablo Range crossing: the Pacheco Pass option and a "direct" 31 mi tunnel between San Jose and Merced significantly north of the Pacheco Pass.
 A route through the Altamont Pass even further north was also considered.
 In July 2008 the Pacheco Pass option was selected.
 The reasons were that the Altamont alignment would require the track to split west of the pass to serve different parts of the Bay Area, would require a new crossing of the San Francisco Bay using a rehabilitated Dumbarton Rail Bridge or a new bridge or tunnel nearby, and would require more homes to be seized by eminent domain.
 The Pacheco alignment, however, would increase travel times between the Bay Area and points north of Merced, and passes through more environmentally sensitive areas.

 A November 2009 court ruling however reopened the environmental review process.
 The suit was brought by the cities of Palo Alto, Menlo Park, and Atherton, which opposed elevated high-speed rail tracks running through them and preferred the Altamont Pass route.
 By September 2010, the rail authority had completed extra studies and reapproved the same route.
 However, a November 2011 ruling again overturned the approval.
 The Pacheco Pass alignment was upheld by the California Court of Appeal for the Third District in July 2014.

 In June 2017, the California High-Speed Rail Authority began performing geological sampling of the tunnel area, with a design-build contract expected to be awarded in 2018.
 The rock under Pacheco Pass is known to be of the Franciscan Assemblage formation.

 On February 12, 2019, Governor Gavin Newsom in his first State of the State address announced that parts of the system outside the Central Valley segment from Bakersfield to Merced would be indefinitely postponed, including the Pacheco Pass Tunnel.
 Nonetheless, the CaHSRA board chose the tunnel alignment as their preferred build alternative in September 2019.
-As of 2020 this section of the system has a projected start of service in 2031.